Preparing For An Earthquake A Complete Preparedness Checklist

 Another method is bleaching.
 Make sure not to use a color-safe, scented, or bleacher with added cleansers because the chemicals might harm the body.
 Put the bleach on the water, let it settle, and filter using a clean cloth or coffee.

-Although this is a suitable method of purifying water, some people do not like it since it produces a smell of chlorine, which they find rather frustrating.
+Although this method of purifying water is suitable, some people do not like it because it produces a chlorine smell, which they find rather frustrating.

-Just follow the instruction of the pills before putting them in the water.
+Just follow the instructions of the pills before putting them in the water.

 Portable Radio, TV, and Some Batteries

-After an earthquake, the signal may be jammed.
-Thus, telephones, cell phones, or other gadgets may lose connection.
+The signal may be jammed after an earthquake, causing telephones, cell phones, and other gadgets to lose connection.

 Having updates regarding the scenario in the area can be challenging.